h572659/VRPharmacology/README.md

 # VRPharmacology - Old name, just "The game" now
 This is a relatively simple 3D quiz game that is meant to be part of a student project, a minigame on a website.
+In order to avoid copyright issues related to distribution, the (free) assets used in the project are not included in this repository.
+Links to the assets are provided, but some have become deprecated over the course of this project.
 # Game
 https://play.unity.com/en/games/8c0bbe5a-da2f-433c-9828-d93825100cc8/phanoncomp
 # Assets: